wn-doolittle/caliper-spec/caliper.md

 | version | [xsd:string](https://www.w3.org/TR/xmlschema11-2/#string) | An identifier that designates the current form of the DigitalResource.
 Analogous to [sdo:version](http://schema.org/version) | 0..1 |

 __Requirements__
+* Given that DigitalResource represents a generic type it is RECOMMENDED that only its subclasses be employed to represent nodes in the learning graph.

-* If a generic DigitalResource is included in an [Event](#event) instead of one of its subclasses, the DigitalResource [@type](#type) MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/DigitalResource.
+* If a generic DigitalResource is included in an [Event](#event) instead of one of its subclasses, the DigitalResource [@type](#type) property MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/DigitalResource.
 * If a DigitalResource [datePublished](#datePublished) is specified, the value MUST conform to the ISO-8601 date and time format with millisecond precision.

 __Subclasses__
 [Assessment](#assessment), [AssessmentItem](#assessmentItem), [AssignableDigitalResource](#assignableDigitalResource), [AudioObject](#audioobject), [DigitalResource](#digitalresource), [EpubChapter](#epubChapter), [EpubPart](#epubPart), [EpubSubChapter](#epubSubChapter), [EpubVolume](#epubVolume), [Frame](#frame), [ImageObject](#imageobject), [MediaLocation](#mediaLocation), [MediaObject](#mediaobject), [Message](#message), [Reading](#reading), [Thread](#thread), [VideoObject](#videoobject), [WebPage](#webpage)

 <a name="epubChapter" />